tidepool-org/tidepool-org.github.io/_docs/privacy-policy.md

 ---

 # Tidepool Privacy Policy
-Effective Date: January 1, 2020, Version 2.2
+Effective Date: January 10, 2022, Version 2.3

 Since Tidepool was founded in 2013, we've advocated that you own your own data, that you should be able to access it whenever and however you want, and that you should be able to share it however you see fit.
-In 2018, we feel more strongly about these tenets than ever.
-As Tidepool has grown, we've added new features that make it easier for clinicians and researchers to make accounts that store data on behalf of their patients and study participants.
+In 2022, we feel more strongly about these tenets than ever.
+Our goal is to make Tidepool a great place for collaboration with you and your care team.
+To support this, we've updated how Clinicians and Researchers have access to information that you share.
+We've added details explaining when Clinicians or Researchers that are part of a Clinic might see your information.
+We've also added new Share features that make it easier for you to share your data with Clinicians and Researchers that are part of a Clinic.
 Please read our Privacy Policy to understand how you can control and manage your data and the choices you have.
-It describes the types of information we collect from PwD, Care Team Members, Clinicians, Researchers and casual site visitors, how we use it, how we protect it, and how we restrict its disclosure.
+It describes the types of information we collect from PwD, Care Team Members, Clinicians, Researchers, Clinics, and casual site visitors, how we use it, how we protect it, and how we restrict its disclosure.
 This Privacy Policy is intended to comply with all applicable laws and regulations, including but not limited to the General Data Protection Regulation (“GDPR”) of the European Union.

 You may use the Tidepool website without sharing any of your personal information with us.
 However, if you choose to use Tidepool’s services, it will become necessary for Tidepool to create an account for you and collect and process information about you.
 If you use any of the Tidepool Apps, we will need to process and use the personal information you and members of your Care Team provide in order to provide the services of the Tidepool Apps.
 The Tidepool Apps will not function without that information.

 The privacy and security of your information is important to us.
 This privacy policy (“Privacy Policy”) describes how Tidepool Project (“Tidepool,” “us,” or “we”) collects, uses, processes, and discloses information in connection with our software applications, such as Tidepool for web, Tidepool for mobile, and the Tidepool Uploader, together with any other applications developed and/or distributed by Tidepool (the “Tidepool Apps”), including storage and retrieval of information by the Tidepool Apps on or through our hosted cloud platform (the “Tidepool Platform”).
 We collect information from the people who use the Tidepool Apps to help manage their diabetes (“PwD Users,” the person with diabetes or the parent/guardian of one), from the people with whom the PwD User chooses to share that information (“Care Team Members”), from doctors, healthcare professionals, and other clinicians who may use the Tidepool Apps to review information for people under their care (“Clinicians”) and from researchers who collect information from study participants for research purposes through the Tidepool Apps or Tidepool Platform (“Researchers”).
-PwD Users, Care Team Members, Clinicians and Researchers may collectively be referred to herein as “Users” (or singularly, a “User”).
+PwD Users, Care Team Members, Clinicians, and Researchers may collectively be referred to herein as “Users” (or singularly, a “User”).

 By using the Tidepool Apps, you agree to be bound by this Privacy Policy, as well as our Terms of Use, which are incorporated herein by reference.
 Please read this entire Privacy Policy and the Terms of Use.
 If you don’t agree with the terms of this Privacy Policy or the Terms of Use, please don’t use the Tidepool Apps or other applications that access your Tidepool account.
-This Privacy Policy applies to Tidepool’s treatment of “personal information,” which is information that directly or indirectly uniquely identifies a PwD User, Care Team Member, Clinician or Researcher by reference to an identifier such as a name, identification number, location data, online identifier, or another factor specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that individual.
-This Privacy Policy therefore applies to health and other personal information, and the information, notes, and files PwD Users, any of a PwD User’s Care Team Members, or Clinicians or Researchers upload, store, and manage using the Tidepool Apps.
+This Privacy Policy applies to Tidepool’s treatment of “personal information,” which is information that directly or indirectly uniquely identifies a PwD User, Care Team Member, Clinician, or Researcher by reference to an identifier such as a name, identification number, location data, online identifier, or another factor specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that individual.
+This Privacy Policy therefore applies to health and other personal information, and the information, notes, and files PwD Users, any of a PwD User’s Care Team Members, or Clinicians, or Researchers upload, store, and manage using the Tidepool Apps.
 This Privacy Policy does not apply to the practices of companies that Tidepool does not own or control, or to individuals who Tidepool does not employ or manage.

 BY USING ANY OF THE TIDEPOOL APPS YOU AGREE TO THE COLLECTION, USE, AND DISCLOSURE OF INFORMATION IN ACCORDANCE WITH THIS PRIVACY POLICY.
 IF YOU ARE A RESIDENT OF THE EUROPEAN UNION, WE WILL OBTAIN YOUR EXPLICIT CONSENT TO COLLECT AND PROCESS YOUR INFORMATION.